anuvrat-umich/643_wk2/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies (if any).
+2. Install the required dependencies.
 3. Run the code to generate the correlation matrix and histograms.

 ## Usage